resthub/resthub-js/src/documentation/controller.rst

 		this.subscribe(['event1', 'event2'], '_eventHandler');

-The controleller's subscribe() method will automatically holds the generated handle, and performs automatically unsubscription in the destroy() method.
+The controller's subscribe() method will automatically holds the generated handle, and performs automatically unsubscription in the destroy() method.

 You can quickly register a single handler to multiple events.